Asymptotic nodal length and log-integrability of toral eigenfunctions: Acknowledgments

 The author would like to thank Peter Sarnak for asking the question about finding the asymptotic nodal length which gave rise to this work.
 We also thank Igor Wigman for the many discussions and Alon Nishry for pointing out the work of Nazarov and reading the first draft of the article.
-We also thank the anonymous referees for their comments that improved the readability of the paper and for finding a gap in the proof of Proposition \ref{convergence of moments}.
-This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1].
-The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.
+We also thank the anonymous referees for their comments that improved the readability of the paper.
+This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London, the ISF Grant 1903/18 and the BSF Start up Grant no. 20183